-- a 25 min (proseminar) or 40 min (seminar) presentation - a 10 min open discussion about the scientific topic - short feedback about the presentation style
+- a 30 min (proseminar) or 40 min (seminar) presentation - a 10 min long discussion about the scientific topic - a 5 min open discussion of the presentation style

 The point of the presentation is to present a scientific question and some related findings to your audience.
 It is certainly advisable to show that you are very competent in this area, but it is equally important how much of your knowledge is being transferred to the audience.